AmplicaLabs/account-service/README.md

 # 📖 `account-service` <a name="about-project"></a>

 Account Service is a service enabling easy interaction with [DSNP](https://dsnp.org/) accounts on [Frequency](https://docs.frequency.xyz/).
+Accounts can be defined as a user's handle and msaId.

+Visit [Key Features](#key-features) for more details on what Account Services does.

 <!-- Mermaid Arch maps -->